mjswensen/mjswensen.com/blog/_posts/2014-04-24-what-really-matters.md

 title: What Really Matters
 date: 2014-04-24 08:29:00
 layout: post
+excerpt: When life's challenges affront us, the superfluity of daily life suddenly loses its meaning.
 ---

 When life's challenges affront us, the superfluity of daily life suddenly loses its meaning.